 Upgrade to an unsecured card

 Secured credit cards are a great asset for consumers looking to boost their credit scores.
-However, if you have grown out of your secured credit card, ask your credit issuer if it can upgrade you to an unsecured credit card.
+However, if you have grown out of your secured credit card, ask your credit issuer if you can upgrade to an unsecured credit card.
 Some issuers have options in place to graduate cardholders from a secured credit card, but if you have found yourself in a position where you feel ready for the next step in your financial journey, don’t simply cancel the card; call your issuer and ask for an upgrade, given they have unsecured options available.

 Keep the card for small purchases

 If you aren’t interested in upgrading or downgrading your card, but you aren’t quite ready to take scissors to it either, consider keeping the account open by using the card occasionally.
 You could simply put one small charge on it every month, say at the gas station or grocery store, in order to keep the account active.

 You could also use it for any recurring payments, such as a streaming service or newspaper subscription, and set up automatic payments so your balance gets paid on time every month.
 This is an even more seamless way to keep the account active with little effort.

 What to do with expired debit and credit cards